-CLASS A: LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 T0 LESS THAN 40 FT (7.9 T0 LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) LIFE JACKETS AND PERSONAL FLOTATION DEVICES (PFDs) One U.S. Coast Guard- approved wearable life jacket for each person on board One U.S. Coast Guard-approved wearable life jacket for each person on board and one throwable PFD device VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type AUDIBLE SIGNALING DEVICES board an efficient sound-producing device.
-(12 (Example: hand or mouth whistle OR a tha compressed or powered air horn) (20 mu pow OR A boat 39.4 ft (12 m) but less than 65.6 ft (20 m) in length must carry a power whistle OR powered air horn NAVIGATION LIGHTS Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise and always when operating in reduced visibility while boating
+LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) LIFE JACKETS AND PERSONAL FLOTATION DEVICES (PFDs) One U.S. Coast Guard- approved wearable life jacket for each person on board One U.S. Coast Guard-approved wearable life jacket for each person on board and one throwable PFD device VISUAL DISTRESS SIGNALING (VDS) DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type AUDIBLE SIGNALING DEVICES A boat less than 39.4 ft (12 m) must have on board an efficient sound-producing device.
+(Example: hand or mouth whistle OR a compressed or powered air horn) A boat 39.4 ft (12 m) but less than 65.6 ft (20 m) in length operating in inland waterways must carry a power whistle OR powered air horn AND a bell NAVIGATION LIGHTS Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise and always when operating in reduced visibility while boating

-CLASS A: LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) FIRE EXTINGUISHERS powered Has closed where porta can be stor Has double constructio areas where can be ope Has an enc space Has compa flammable, or explosive stored ed) ts any one or owing boat must ype USCG- guisher on erndrive engine compartments able fuel tanks ed bottom n that has e air or gases n or trapped losed living urtments where combustible e materials are nent fuel tanks One 20-B OR two 5-B type (USCG- approved) (A fixed extinguishing system is equal to one 5-B.) One 20-B AND one 5-B OR three 5-B type (USCG- approved) (A fixed extinguishing system is equal to one 5-B.) ENGINE CUT-OFF SWITCH Powered boats less than 26' (7.9 m) operating in Federal waters must be equipped with an engine cut-off switch and operator interface.
+LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) FIRE EXTINGUISHERS One 5-B type (U.S. Coast Guard-approved) If the boat meets any one or more of the following conditions, the boat must carry one 5-B type USCG- approved extinguisher on board: Inboard/sterndrive engine powered Has closed compartments where portable fuel tanks can be stored Has double bottom construction that has areas where air or gases can be open or trapped Has an enclosed living space Has compartments where flammable, combustible or explosive materials are stored Has permanent fuel tanks installed Boat is 26 ft (7.9 m) or more in length One 20-B OR two 5-B type (USCG- approved) (A fixed extinguishing system is equal to one 5-B.) One 20-B AND one 5-B OR three 5-B type (USCG- approved) (A fixed extinguishing system is equal to one 5-B.) EMERGENCY ENGINE STOP SWITCH Powered boats less than 26' (7.9 m) operating in Federal waters must be equipped with an engine stop switch and operator interface.